Home » Indian History » Bhakti Movement and Sufi Movement

 • The Bhakti saints taught that God is accessible to all, regardless of caste, creed, or gender, and that one could attain liberation from the cycle of birth and death through devotion and love for the Divine.

-• The movement rejected the idea of caste and emphasized that anyone, regardless of their birth, could attain salvation through devotion to God.
+• The movement rejected the idea of caste and emphasized that anyone, regardless of birth, could attain salvation through devotion to God.

 • The Bhakti saints also rejected the authority of the Brahminical priesthood and emphasized the direct relationship between the individual and God.